dchop/Reversi-MCTS/README.md

   -p, --player arg    Choose what algorithm to use to select a move:
                       0-pureMCTS, 1-improvedMCTS, 2-inputPlayer, 3-randomPlayer
-                      (default: 3)
+                      (default: 0)
   -o, --opponent arg  Choose what algorithm to use to select a move:
                       0-pureMCTS, 1-improvedMCTS, 2-inputPlayer, 3-randomPlayer
-                      (default: 0)
+                      (default: 1)
-  -n, --numgames arg  The number of games to be ran (default: 50) -h, --help          Print help and exit
+  -n, --numgames arg  The number of games to be ran (default: 20) -h, --help          Print help and exit
 ```

 ## Features
-- Pure MCTS using wins to drive selection phase and random playouts
+- Both MCTS use [UCT](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search#Exploration_and_exploitation) to drive selection phase
+- Pure MCTS uses random play-outs and returns the move with the most wins
-- MCTS using [UCT](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search#Exploration_and_exploitation) and heuristics to make moves during playouts
+- Improved MCTS uses heuristics to make moves during play-outs and returns the move with the most visits
 - Option to play against either AI
 - Threading to simulate multiple games in parallel

 ## Heuristics
+- Coin parity
+- Captured corners
+- Max of the two heuristics above

 ## Libraries
 - [cxxopts](https://github.com/jarro2783/cxxopts)